HarhimPark/beautiful-jekyll/_posts/2019-10-22-Present-a-poster-at-the-Society-for-Neuroscience.md

 ---
 layout: post
-title: Present a poster at the annual meeting of the Society for Neuroscience
+title: Present a Poster at the Annual Meeting of the Society for Neuroscience
 image: /img/SfN2019.jpg
 subtitle:
 gh-repo: